matomo-org/developer-documentation/docs/generated/master/Piwik/Plugin/ViewDataTable.md

 <a name="getDefaultRequestConfig" id="getDefaultRequestConfig"></a>
 ### `getDefaultRequestConfig()`

-Returns the default request config.
+Returns the default request config instance.

-Custom viewDataTables can change the default config to their needs by either modifying this config or creating an own RequestConfig class that extends the default RequestConfig.
+Visualizations that define their own request properties should override this method and return an instance of their new [ViewDataTable\RequestConfig](/api-reference/Piwik/ViewDataTable/RequestConfig) descendant.

+See the last example [here](/api-reference/Piwik/Plugin/ViewDataTable) for more information.

 #### Signature